efrecon/dew/README.md

 ```

 Setting up python uses a specific environment configuration
-[file](./config/python.env) that sepcifies a number of variables that will be
+[file](./config/python.env).
+It specifies a number of variables that will be
 used by `dew` when creating the container.
 In practice, this sets the shell to
 use for the environment to `-`, which is understood by `dew` as running the
 default `python` image from the Docker hub, but as your regular user.